Germantown, New York: Germantown Library

-The library was first founded in 1948 by the Germantown Garden Club and Emily Finger Lappe in the town hall across from the current post office.
-It was run by volunteers for two years.
-In 1950, the town hired their first librarian, Bessie Muller-Babcock, and she was paid $100 per year.
-When the town hall moved in 1980, the library moved with it until it became apparent that the library had outgrown the space.
+The Germantown library was first founded in 1948 by the Germantown Garden Club and Emily Finger Lappe.
+It was originally located in the town hall across from the current post office and was run by volunteers for two years.

-In February 2008, the library moved to its new permanent space.
-This building included dedicated spaces for children, young adults, media, and adults.
-At the same time, the Hover Room opened to the public for library programs, classes, and town meetings.
-In 2015, a maker space area was added to the library, the first of its kind in Columbia County.
-Three years later, the maker space expanded to meet patron interest and needs.
-It moved to the lower level, where it occupies half of the floor.

-At the height of the COVID-19 pandemic, the library was forced to close its doors and all of its programs went online.
-Patrons were able to apply for and instantly receive a library card online in order to access materials.
-Hoopla was added to the range of services the library offered to give patrons more online choices.
-In addition to Hoopla, the library also offers Kanopy, Overdrive, Libby, Mango Languages, RB Digital Magazines, and online newspapers.
-Free Wi-Fi can be accessed 24/7 and special senior citizen hours are available on Tuesdays and Fridays.

 The Germantown library's summer 2021 yarn storming focused on the importance of coral reefs to the planet's ecosystem.

 National Register of Historic Properties listings

 The Barringer–Overbaugh–Lasher House, Clermont State Historic Site, Clermont Estates Historic District, Charles H. Coons Farm, Dick House, German Reformed Sanctity Church Parsonage, Hudson River Heritage Historic District, Stone Jug, and Simeon Rockefeller House are listed on the National Register of Historic Places.